janjakubnanista/wd-video-recorder/README.md

 ## Usage

 Using WD Video Recorder should be really easy.
-The process consists of NNN simple steps:
+The process consists of 6 simple steps:

 1. Import library to your JavaScript (test) file